zarkaltair/zarkaltair.github.io/README.md

 # zarkaltair.github.io

-This is list with works which i do.
+This is a list of works that I do while studying front end development with HTML, CSS and JavaScript

 https://zarkaltair.github.io/amazingslider/
 https://zarkaltair.github.io/animatedlanding/